2xmonth/dreambox-bot/README.md

 # Patched!
 (Probably, haven't checked)

 So, the dreambox people found this repository and supposedly patched it.
-It would probably be kinda easy to fix again but I'm working on other things now so other people can do that.
+It would probably be kinda easy to fix again (not if they are actually checking for valid auto save data (hint hint) but I'm working on other things now so other people can do that.

 ALSO DREAMBOX PEOPLE: Do you know why it was slowly taking longer and longer to do lessons?
 Was it your servers that got slowed down or was it my program?
+Also, why was it looping through kindergarten lessons?
+Was it because of the auto save data (which, if (in my opinion) you want to really hinder anyone trying to make a bot, you should check to make sure that the auto save data is actually completely valid as that was the hardest part for me in this project.
+I kept trying to sythesize my own until I realized that you guys didn't care what the asData was unless it was mostly filled out) or something different?

 # Previous description: